ephraim888sun/ephraim888sun/README.md

 ---

-### In the past, I've
+### In the past,

 <img alt="Amazon" height="30px" src="https://img.shields.io/badge/Amazon%20Prime-00A8E1?style=for-the-badge&logo=amazon&logoColor=white" />

-- worked with as a Amazon as a 🧑‍💻 Software Engineer at Amazon Prime, developing a full-stack feature for 100k+ Customer Service Agents across 32+ countries
+- worked with Amazon as a 🧑‍💻 Software Engineer at Amazon Prime, developing a full-stack feature for 100k+ Customer Service Agents across 32+ countries
 - worked at 🛢️ Scout Energy Partners to automate oil & gas scripts with Python and built a full-stack web application